 - Decorate with lightweight trays to corral small accessories.

-Perfect for anyone who loves to multitask—TV dining one night, board games the next.
+It’s perfect for anyone who loves to multitask, with TV dining one night and board games the next.

 16. Hanging Hammock Chairs for Relax-and-Unwind Vibes